- Microgreens can be grown from many different types of seeds, including herbs and flowers, as well as vegetables.

 Microgreens are a super-quick crop that can be grown year-round.
-They are also relatively easy to grow, but not entirely foolproof.
+They are also relatively easy to grow, but they are not entirely foolproof.
 For beginners, some are more dependable than others.

-Out of the dozens of different microgreen selections we offer, we chose these 5 varieties, plus 3 carefully curated mixes, as our top recommendations for those new to growing this crop.
+Out of the dozens of different microgreen selections we offer, we chose these 3 easy crop types, 4 easy mixes, and 5 easy varieties as our top 12 recommendations for those new to microgreens.
+All of them germinate and grow quickly for reliable performance every time.

-Whether you're looking to add diversity and profitability to your operation or simply to give them a try, here are the best microgreens for getting off to a successful start.
+Whether you're looking to add diversity and profitability to your operation or simply to give them a try, here are the best 12 microgreen choices for getting off to a successful start.

-If you're ready to get started but prefer to keep things simple, premixed microgreens blends are the way to go.
+If you're ready to get started but prefer to keep things simple, premixed microgreens blends are a good way to go.

 Micro mix can consist of many different kinds of vegetables — amaranth, arugula, beets, broccoli, cabbage, kale, mizuna, mustards, pac choi, radishes, to list a few — as well as tender herbs such as basil, fennel, and cutting celery.

-At Johnny's, careful selection and trialing have gone into the development of our premixed blends, so they reliably provide the advantages of uniform, compatible growth rates, a range of textures and colors, and well-balanced flavors.
+We put careful selection and trialing into the development of our premixed blends so they reliably provide the advantages of uniform, compatible growth rates, a range of textures and colors, and well-balanced flavors.

-We are pleased to offer all three of our easy-to-grow microgreens mixes in both conventional and certified-organic seed.
+We are also pleased to offer three of these four easy-to-grow mixes in both conventional and certified-organic seed options.

-You can offer these mixes individually or combine the mild product with the spicy one post harvest, according to preference.
+You can offer these mixes individually or combine the mild product, for example, with the spicy one post harvest, according to preference.